-HIPAA Compliance on Social Media: A Guide for Private Practices
+HIPAA Compliance for Therapists on Social Media: A Guide for Private Practices

 Social media not only allows you to connect with your existing clients on a different level, but it also allows you to provide educational materials that will help establish your expertise with new potential clients.
 Plus, it’s a great way to continue to build your overall brand.